The Visions of Chip

 Delany: I have a high school degree, and I have a year of college, and then suddenly, you know, 15 years later, I found myself a professor, you know?
 I mean, what’s the, what’s the old joke?
 You know, “Yesterday, I couldn’t spell professor, and today I are one.”

-Delany taught at several universities after retiring from teaching in 2015.
+Delany taught at several universities before retiring from teaching in 2015.
 He feels like he wasn’t a very good teacher, but teaching takes many forms, and happens in many places.
 Over the past 60 years, Samuel Delany has turned countless bedrooms and subway cars, library desks and park benches into their own sort of classrooms, places for us to read about exotic worlds, and see our own world through the eyes of a man, constantly building and rebuilding.